MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/create-saas-offer.md

 ### Plan Overview

 Offers sold through the Microsoft commercial marketplace must have at least one plan.
-You can create a variety of plans with different options within the same offer.
+To create one or more plans for your offer, check [Set up license management](manage-third-party-apps-license.md).

+### Submit the offer

 When you finish configuring your offer, validate the offer and submit your offer for publishing.

-When the offer is submitted for publishing, the Offer overview page shows the Publish status where you can track the progress.
-When the offer is in Publisher sign-off state, preview links for the respective platforms are given below the Go live button.
-To test the offer, see preview and test your offer.
+The Offer overview page shows the Publish status where you can track the progress.

+When the offer is in Publisher sign-off state, preview links for the respective platforms are given below the Go live button to test the offer.
+It's recommended to [preview and test the offer](Test-preview-for-monetized-apps.md) before you publish the offer live.

 ## Code sample